 Update: One or more card offers in this post are no longer available.
 Check our Hot Deals for the latest offers.

-The 100,000 AMEX Membership Rewards point sign-up bonus from The Enhanced Business Platinum® Card from American Express OPEN is the highest public bonus I’ve seen on this card.
+The 100,000 AMEX Membership Rewards point welcome bonus from The Business Platinum® Card from American Express OPEN is the highest public bonus I’ve seen on this card.
 But it also comes with a $450 annual fee.

 But is it worth keeping the AMEX Business Platinum card for a 2nd year and beyond?